WordPress Domain Mapping Guide

 It’s not uncommon for web developers or business owners to purchase more than one domain for their websites.
 This could be for brand protection and awareness, or simply for future use.

-In this article, we’ll cover the situations in which you may want to use domain mapping, and explain how to begin the process.
+In this article, we’ll cover the situations in which you may want to use domain mapping for WordPress, and explain how to begin the process.
 Additionally, we’ll introduce some tools that can make this task easier.
 Let’s jump right in!

 Why Use Domain Mapping?

 Domain mapping can become necessary in a couple of scenarios.
 In this context, ‘mapping’ refers to making sure your chosen domain name points or connects to the hosting server where your website’s files are located.

 The reasons you might need to carry out this process include:

 - You’ve purchased several domain names that all need to point to the same server.

 - A domain name you purchased does not reside with the same hosting provider as your website’s server.

 - You are switching to a new Content Management System (CMS), but want to preserve the links on your site.